Cabidge/Cyber-Final-Project/WORKLOG.md

 Wen Hao - Added information about gdb + gef on slides.

 Yuqing - Added more images demonstrating how gdb works with examples.
 Fixing formats.

+### 5/26
+Yuqing - Added explainations on some of the things that may be confusing for presentation.